WepinWallet/wepin-widget-js-sdk/README.md

     - If `type` is omitted, `'hide'` is used
     - `'hide'`: Hide Wepin widget
     - `'show'`: Show Wepin widget after first loading
-    - `'floating'`: Show floating button used to open Wepin widget
   - `defaultLanguage` \<string> *optional*
     - Default language of Wepin widget
     - If `defaultLanguage` is omitted, `'en'` is used